hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 Agents and individuals using your software to connect to the Self Assessment APIs must grant authority to your software to interact with HMRC on their behalf.

-Because the pre-population APIs and the submission API use different technology, the linking process is different for each.

 Because the APIs to help complete a return and the API to submit a return use different technology, the linking process is different for each.

 ### Help complete a Self Assessment return